lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 ## 10.2 - When to Create a New Interface

-It is very unlikely that you have to create a new interface if you are using a conventional robot because Player already has a vast number of [interfaces](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__interfaces.html) for the most used resources in robots.
-If you do have to define a new interface, please follow the recomended guidelines to maintain future software compatibility and documentation style.
+It is unlikely that you have to create a new interface if you are using a conventional robot because Player already has a vast number of [interfaces](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__interfaces.html) for the most used resources in robots.
+If you do have to define a new interface, please follow the recommended guidelines to maintain future software compatibility and documentation style.

 ## 10.3 - How an Interface is Created

-There is a very brieaf description about adding new interaces at `libplayerinterface/interfaces/ADDING_INTERFACES`.
-It gives the basic information about interfaces, but it lacks usefull information which were included into this document.
-Basically, the `ADDING_INTERFACES` says:
+There is a very brief description about adding new interfaces at `libplayerinterface/interfaces/ADDING_INTERFACES`.
+It gives the basic information about interfaces, but it lacks useful information which were included in this document.
+The `ADDING_INTERFACES` says:

 ```tiobox
 To add a new interface create a new file in this directory.